 Other Software

 We have vetted a few software alternatives for data backup & PDF creating/editing.
-Additionally, we can get cheap copies of Microsoft Office if you prefer that suite of office programs.
+Additionally, we can get price competitive copies of Microsoft Office if you prefer that suite of office programs.
 Ask us for affordable, full-featured options.

 Warranty

-2. Computers supplied through other vendors usually have an All State 1-year hardware warranty.
+- Computers supplied through our other vendors usually have an All State 1-year hardware warranty.
 The warranty date starts at the date Pinedale Computer receives the computer.
 With this warranty, you need to file a claim, pay for the repair, then get reimbursed by All State.
-Pinedale Computer can handle this for you, charging a handling fee.
+Pinedale Computer can handle most of this for you, charging a handling fee.

-1. The storage drives in your computer have a 3- or 5-year hardware warranty covering only the cost of a replacement.
+- The storage drives in your computer have a 3 or 5-year hardware warranty, covering only the cost of a new drive.